Functions

 Packaging

-section of the function, you specify path to your code and other details about how should your code be
+section, you specify the path to your code and how it should be built.
+For more details, see the packaging documentation.

 resources:myLambda:type: functionproperties:packaging:type: stacktape-lambda-buildpackproperties:entryfilePath: path/to/my-lambda.tstimeout: 10memory: 2048